Cut to the Chase: The Movie Montage, Explained

 Montages are a staple in sports movies.
 They often show training progress, the passage of time, or a series of matches leading up to the final event.

-Martial arts movies often also feature training montages – see fx No Retreat, No Surrender (1986), or The Karate Kid (1984).
+Martial arts movies often also feature training montages – see, for example, No Retreat, No Surrender (1986), or The Karate Kid (1984).

 You might also like 20 Jaw-Dropping Martial Arts Battles in Film History, Ranked.